-On 7 March 2016, CRB announced a single-tier final dividend of 5.00 sen per CRB Share for the financial year ended 31 October 2015, which is subject to the approval of the shareholders of CRB at the forthcoming Eleventh Annual General Meeting.
+On 7 March 2016, CRB announced a single-tier final dividend of 5.00 sen per CRB Share for the financial year ended 31 October 2015 ("Final Dividend"), which is subject to the approval of the shareholders of CRB at the forthcoming Eleventh Annual General Meeting.
 The Board had also determined that the DRS will apply to the aforesaid dividend.

-The listing application for the listing of and quotation for the new CRB Shares to be issued pursuant to the DRS was submitted to Bursa Securities on 8 March 2016 and was subsequently approved on 14 March 2015.
+The listing application for the listing of and quotation for the new CRB Shares to be issued pursuant to the DRS was submitted to Bursa Securities on 8 March 2016 and was subsequently approved on 14 March 2016.
+On 14 April 2016, the Final Dividend and the renewal of the authority for the Directors of CRB to allot and issue new CRB Shares for the purposes of the DRS had been approved by the shareholders of CRB.